kfprugger/hds-e2e/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request with any improvements or bug fixes.
+Please submit a pull request with any improvements or bu